-CenturyLink admitted that the meet point interconnection arrangement requested by HTI is technically feasible.
-Furthermore, CenturyLink EQ agreed to HTI's proposal, under which HTI and CenturyLink EQ interconnect at the HTI-proposed Glencoe central office; however, CenturyLink conditioned its agreement upon a financial term that would require HTI to also pay for what CenturyLink EQ calls a "virtual" collocation and corresponding direct trunked transport between the Glencoe remote central office and the Osseo tandem.
-Mr. Burns provided, in his testimony, an illustration of CenturyLink's proposed network architecture.
-CenturyLink EQ proposed language that would label that proposed additional "virtual" interconnection at Osseo as a "financial POI.
+39. CenturyLink EQ admitted that the meet point interconnection arrangement requested by HTI is technically feasible.51 Furthermore, CenturyLink EQ agreed to HTI's proposal, under which HTI and CenturyLink EQ interconnect at the HTI-proposed Glencoe central office.52

+40. CenturyLink EQ conditioned its agreement, however, upon a financial term that would require HTI to also pay for what CenturyLink EQ calls a "virtual" collocation and corresponding direct trunked transport between the Glencoe remote central office and the Osseo tandem.53 CenturyLink EQ proposed language that would label that proposed additional "virtual" interconnection at Osseo as a "financial POI."54 believe that the parties and state commissions are in a better position than the Commission to determine the appropriate distance that would constitute the required reasonable accommodation of interconnection."
+Local Competition Order at ¶ 553.